DJBlom/mint-bill/README.md

 branch and create a refactor/branch-name branch.
 After the refactoring is complete, merge
 it to the develop branch and run the integration tests again to verify nothing broke.

-#### Branch Naming
+### Branch Naming
 The branches **main** and **develop** are by default already created.
 Therefore, the only
-branches you need to create will be feature or refactoring branches.
+branches you need to create will be feature or refactor branches.
 Here are the rules for
 creating such branches:
 - All branch names shall be lower case seperated by hyphens. (e.g. feature/test-branch)
 - All branches shall have meaningful names that describe the purpose of the branch.
+  (e.g. feature/invoice-processing, feature/statement-verification)